What Is a Cloud Security Assessment and Why Is It Important?|DocuSend

 Cloud Security

 Increasing cloud adoption, however, creates an expanding digital surface for potential attackers.
 Over the past three years, the total volume of cloud attacks has risen significantly.
-By the end of 2022, experts predict that 80% of attacks will include a cloud component.
+In 2024, 80% of companies experienced security breaches involving cloud environments.

 As a result, businesses need a new approach to protecting IT assets.
 Moment-in-time evaluations and legacy solutions are no longer enough to stay ahead of evolving threats.
 The first part of this proactive, protective approach involves cloud security assessment.